Skip Navigation LinksHome > Resources > College Prep > Choosing the Right School > Finding an Accredited Distance Learning Program

 Night Classes

 If you work a 9 to 5 job or are just attending school part-time, night classes are an excellent alternative that help students free up their daily schedule.
-In my experience, night classes were less formal, students were more eager to participate, and regular attendance was higher.
 Typically such classes are a little longer, but they only meet once or twice a week.
 If you are a part-time student it is easier to prepare for night classes because you have several hours during the day to complete any assignments that you are running behind on.
 If you are thinking about taking a night course, keep in mind that it can be more difficult for students to meet with the professor for assistance.
 Typically, instructors who teach night classes have an unconventional schedule as well, and they may only work at the school part-time; this type of class is best for independent students who are self-motivated learners.

 Online Classes

-Most schools have a distance learning program which consists of a body of online courses that students can earn credit in right from their home computer.
+Most schools have an online degree program which consists of a body of online courses that students can earn credit in right from their home computer.
 If your schedule is tight but earning a degree is a high priority, an online degree program might be a good fit for you.
-Students can opt to combine traditional classes with distance learning classes, or take all courses online.
+Students can opt to combine traditional classes with e-learning classes, or take all courses online.
 Many community colleges and several four-year universities offer online associates, masters, and doctorates degrees for non-traditional students.
 Sometimes online courses meet on campus a couple times throughout the semester so that the students can touch base with the professor and meet their virtual classmates.
 Virtual classrooms implement a wide variety of learning techniques to engage students and bring to life the two dimensional classroom; audio, video, online chats, and discussion threads are some of the most popular methods.

 Latest College & Financial Aid News